BrandonRafaelLovelyno/BBCA-Analysis-Prediction/conclusion.md

 - AR 5 Mean Error
   0.029067

-To support further analysis, the following stats could be yield:

-- daily difference mean
-  0.31%

-- monthly deviation mean from mean
-  2.167%

 ### 3. Exchange Rate Impact to Prediction

 The idea is the exchange rate, which is the USD to IDR exchange rate, could adjust the prediction so that the prediction could yield less error